 Oris Lake Baikal Limited Edition

-In order to fulfil its oath, this year Oris presents to us the Lake Baikal Limited Edition watch in collaboration with the Lake Baikal Foundation, an organization that works to conserve the world’s largest freshwater reserve: Lake Baikal in Siberia.
-This special edition is limited to 1,999 pieces, a number that was not chosen lightly since it refers directly to the year in which the Baikal law protecting the lake was adopted by Russia.
-With the sale of these timepieces, the watch company intends to participate financially in the ‘Point No 1’ project that is being orchestrated by the Scientific Research Institute of Biology of the Irkutsk State University.
+Ensuring the continuity of her oath, Oris presents this year the Lake Baikal Limited Edition watch in collaboration with the Lake Baikal Foundation, an organization working towards the preservation of the world’s largest freshwater reserve: Lake Baikal in Siberia.
+This special edition is limited to 1,999 pieces, a meaningful number since it refers to the year in which the Baikal law protecting the lake was adopted by Russia.
+With the sale of these timepieces, the watch company intends to participate financially in the ‘Point No 1’ project orchestrated by the Scientific Research Institute of Biology at the Irkutsk State University.